Schedule Now Pay Bill

 Yeast infection (vaginal)

-Vaginal itching or burning could mean you have a yeast infection.
-Learn about other symptoms and effective treatments for this uncomfortable condition.
+Vaginal itching or burning could mean a yeast infection.
+Learn about other symptoms and treatments for this condition.

 Overview

-A vaginal yeast infection is a fungal infection that causes irritation, discharge and intense itchiness of the vagina and the vulva — the tissues at the vaginal opening.
+A vaginal yeast infection is a fungal infection.
+It causes irritation, discharge and itching of the vagina and the vulva.
+Vaginal yeast infection also is called vaginal candidiasis.

-Medications can effectively treat vaginal yeast infections.
-If you have recurrent yeast infections — four or more within a year — you may need a longer treatment course and a maintenance plan.
+Medicines can treat vaginal yeast infections.
+Yeast infections that happen four times or more a year may need a longer treatment course and a plan to prevent them.

 Symptoms

-Yeast infection symptoms can range from mild to moderate, and include:
+Yeast infection symptoms range from mild to moderate.
+They may include:

 Complicated yeast infection